Steven Kwan Player Props: Guardians vs. Orioles

-The Cleveland Guardians, including Steven Kwan (.279 on-base percentage in past 10 games, 69 points below season-long percentage), take on starter Tyler Wells and the Baltimore Orioles at Oriole Park at Camden Yards, Monday at 1:05 PM ET.
+Steven Kwan -- batting .231 with four doubles, five walks and three RBI in his past 10 games -- will be in action for the Cleveland Guardians versus the Baltimore Orioles, with Kyle Gibson on the hill, on May 30 at 7:05 PM ET.

-In his last game, he strung together two hits (going 2-for-4 with a double and an RBI) against the Cardinals.
+He racked up two hits (going 2-for-5 with a double and an RBI) in his most recent game against the Orioles.

 Steven Kwan Game Info & Props vs. the Orioles